Is social media damaging to student’s well-being?

 A recent article was released by the BBC this month stating that a university was a facing a ‘social media switch off’.
 De Montfort wanted to highlight how the use of social media can be damaging to student’s well-being, (in some cases) severely affecting their mental health.

 The University wanted to try a ‘digital detox’ to see the negative impact that engagement in social media can have on the students.
-The predicted result seemed it would be that the individuals didn’t want to come off social media completely instead just adapt the relationship they have with the sites.
+The predicted result seemed it would be that the individuals didn’t want to come off social media completely.
+Instead just adapt the relationship they have with the sites.

-Social media has various platforms in today’s society, with it now not necessarily being used for what it was traditionally intended for.
-The platforms are currently known to be used to recruit individuals, for employers to get a more personal insight into a potential employee and for businesses to increase their brand with them being able to reach a significant number of people.
+Social media has various platforms in today’s society.
+With it now not necessarily being used for what it was traditionally intended for.
+The platforms are currently known to be used to recruit individuals.
+For employers to get a more personal insight into a potential employee and for businesses to increase their brand with them being able to reach a significant number of people.
 All of which are just examples of the many purposes of social media.

-Is Social media more damaging than advantageous?
+Therefore, Is Social media more damaging than advantageous?